Prime Tuples and Siegel Zeros: The Maynard-Tao Sieve

 and let

 Because our tuple is admissible, we know that there exists a congruence class $v$ mod $V$ such that all of the terms in the tuple are coprime to $V$.
-So define $v_0$ such that
+So for $l$ as in Lemma \ref{kron}, define $v_0$ such that